Noahsparkes/chat-to-PDF-app/NOTES.md

 ## 19 June

-- Get the downloading feature working in tandem with Firebase.
+- [] Get the downloading feature working in tandem with Firebase.
-- Get Firebase working and logging pdf downloads
+- [] Get Firebase working and logging pdf downloads.